Azure/azure-powershell/src/AksArc/AksArc.Autorest/docs/New-AzAksArcVirtualNetwork.md

 ```

 ### -Name
-Parameter for the name of the agent pool in the provisioned cluster.
+Parameter for the name of the virtual network

 ```yaml
 Type: System.String